thegetty/quire-docs/content/docs-v1/figure-images.md

   src: "portrait-of-still.jpg"
 ```

-Other available attributes are `alt`, `caption`, `credit`, `media_id`, `media_type`, `aspect_ratio`, and `label_text`.
+Other available attributes are `alt`, `caption`, `credit`, `media_id`, `media_type`, `aspect_ratio`, and `label`.

 {{< q-class "box warning" >}}

 - If your figures are organized in sub-directories within your `/_assets/images` directory they should appear as part of the file path under `src`, otherwise, only the filename is needed.
-So for example, if the image portrait-of-still.jpg is saved in a subfolder in your `images` directory called `catalogue` the `src` value would be `/catalogue/portrait-of-still.jpg`.s
+So for example, if the image "portrait-of-still.jpg" is saved in a subfolder in your `images` directory called `catalogue` the `src` value would be `/catalogue/portrait-of-still.jpg`.

 {{< /q-class >}}

 ### Adding Alt Text to Your Project

 Unless a figure image is purely decorative, it should also include an alternate textual description under the `alt` attribute.
 Shortened from “alternative text,” alt text is a short visual description, separate from your captions and other descriptive text.
 Alt text improves the accessibility of your content for people who use screen readers, people with cognitive differences and diverse learning needs, and people with slower internet connections, among others.
-We recommend using the `alt` attribute for accessibility purposes.
-For more information check our [*Accessibility Principles*](/docs-v1/accessibility-principles/).
+We highly recommend using the `alt` attribute for accessibility purposes.
+For more information check the [*Accessibility Principles*](/docs-v1/accessibility-principles/) section of this guide.

 {{< q-figure id="5.5" >}}